The Export feature allows you to export your artwork and share it with a client or social media, or to print it in different formats.

 From the Export Tab, you can export a Time-lapse video of your project, showing your creative process.

-Once you tap the Time-Lapse Export button, the Preview Window will show up and the render will automatically start.
+Once you tap the Time-Lapse Export button, the Preview Window will appear and the render will automatically start.

-In the meanwhile, you can set your preferences as:
+In the meanwhile, you can set your preferences for:

 The Resolution of your video (3),

-Speed and Length of your video (4): you can set the speed by simply tapping the + or -, or by tapping to open the keypad (2x, 4x, 8x, 16x, 32x…) or set the Length.
+Speed and Length of your video (4) - you can set the speed of your video by simply tapping the + or - buttons, or by tapping to open the keypad (2x, 4x, 8x, 16x, 32x…).
+Alternatively, you can set the Length of your desired video.

 You can always interrupt the rendering process by tapping Cancel (1).

-As soon as the render finishes, the Save button (2) will activate and you will be able to Save your video in your Photos Gallery or immediately Share it via Airdrop, or Social Media.
+As soon as the render finishes, the Save button (2) will activate it and allow you to save your time-lapse video in your Photos Gallery or immediately Share it via Airdrop or Social Media.